HalfBloodScot/Foxtrot-OTP/README.md

 Foxtrot uses Windows' `CryptGenRandom()` to generate random pads for use as keys.

 ## Installation:
-Since Foxtrot is only a single header/source class, you can simply add `Foxtrot.h` and `Foxtrot.cpp` to your project directory and `#include Foxtrot.h` in your implementation file.
+Since Foxtrot is only a single header/source class, you can simply add `Foxtrot.h` and `Foxtrot.cpp` to your project directory and `#include "Foxtrot.h"` in your implementation file.

 ## Usage Example:
 Here's an example of how to use Foxtrot to generate a key, encrypt a message with it, then decrypt the same message: